lowepowerlab/protocols/onboarding.md

 * **Sync Speed** -- it can be slow to sync files (minutes).
 * **Multiple People Issues** -- If 2 people have a document open, edit it, & save their changes, box creates 2 files that a human then has to manually merge the changes.
 This is most likely a problem when co-writing a paper with your PI.
 If it's a word Doc the "Compare" feature in "Review" can cut down on how annoying this problem is.

+### Google Drive
+UC Davis pays for google services accounts.
+We have a "Team Drive" called the "Lowe-Power Lab Drive".
+Make sure you are added to this.
+This is where we keep documents that all users will want to view (and most will want to edit).

 ### Managing the Literature

 #### Reference Management Software
 They are all flawed, but nonetheless superior to manually curating citations in your papers, grants, theses, etc. This software both serves as a paper database (local, but you )

 Options include Mendeley, Zotero, Endnote, and more.
-I encourage use of the free ones, but you can use personal money (a fellowship or your own pocket) if you think EndNote is worth the cost.
+I encourage use of the free ones (so ... not EndNote).

 (If the lab comes up with a great solution, please update this section)